-- 1. Students seeking a degree from UTPB must transfer 54 semester credits from another state and regionally accredited community college, senior college or university.
-These credits are normally completed at the freshman and sophomore level since UTPB does not offer courses at that level.
-Students who have completed less than 54 semester credits may be granted special admission. - 2.
-Have a 2.00 G.P.A.
-'C' average for all courses previously taken at other colleges and universities.
-Grades of F carry no transferable credit to the university. - 3.
-Be in good standing at the institutions previously attended or qualify for readmission to those institutions. - 4.
-Submit to the admissions office a completed application for admission form and official transcripts of all college or university work previously completed.
-Transcripts must be sent directly from the registrar of each college previously attended.
+- 4. A student seeking regular admission must have a 2.00 GPA (or "C" average) for all courses previously taken at other colleges and universities.
+Grades of "F" carry no transferrable credit to the university. - 5.
+The student must be in good standing at the institutions previously attended and qualify for readmission to those institutions. - 6.
+Each student must submit the completed admission form, and request an official transcript from each institution previously attended.
+These transcripts should be sent from the registrar of each college attended directly to the UT Permian Basin admissions office.
 Student-carried copies cannot be accepted.

-Any applicant who is denied admission may petition for reconsideration and should submit additional information that might relate to the reason for the petition.
 All transcripts and supporting information submitted to determine the student's eligibility to UT Permian Basin become a permanent part of the student's file and will not be returned to the student.
 Students wishing copies of transcripts submitted must request them from the originating institution.
 It is not possible for the university to dispatch official transcripts for another institution.